Hanliang-Xu/Hanliang-Xu.github.io/README.md

 scientific publications.\
 **Frontend Interface**: Designed and developed a frontend interface using React.js to allow users to upload their images and receive the generated output.\
-**Integration**: Successfully integrated the backend with the frontend of the Google Cloud Platform , enabling users to interact with the tool through a web interface.
+**Integration**: Successfully integrated the backend with the frontend of the Google Cloud Platform, enabling users to interact with the tool through a web interface.
 ### Technical Details:
 **Backend**:\
 Developed scripts to extract ASL parameters from asl.json, m0.json, asl_context.tsv, .nii.gz as